stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 of the scenes amidst which Joseph Curwen departed from the horrors he had wrought.

   Only robust old Capt.
-Whipple was heard by alert listeners to mutter once in a while to himself, &ldquo;Pox on that &mdash;&mdash;&mdash;, but he had no business to laugh while he screamed. &rsquo;Twas as though the damn&rsquo;d &mdash;&mdash;&mdash; had some&rsquo;at up his sleeve.
-For half a crown I&rsquo;d burn his &mdash;&mdash;&mdash; house.&rdquo;
+Whipple was heard by alert listeners to mutter once in a while to himself,  "Pox on that ------, but he had no business to laugh while he screamed.
+'Twas as though the damn'd ------ had some'at up his sleeve.
+For half a crown I'd burn his ------ house. "

     III.
 A Search and an Evocation    1.

 Charles Ward, as we have seen, first learned in 1918 of his descent from Joseph Curwen.
-That he at once took an intense interest in everything pertaining to the bygone mystery is not to be wondered at; for every vague rumour that he had heard of Curwen now became something vital to himself, in whom flowed Curwen&rsquo;s blood.
+That he at once took an intense interest in everything pertaining to the bygone mystery is not to be wondered at; for every vague rumour that he had heard of Curwen now became something vital to himself, in whom flowed Curwen's blood.
 No spirited and imaginative genealogist could have done otherwise than begin forthwith an avid and systematic collection of Curwen data.

-  In his first delvings there was not the slightest attempt at secrecy; so that even Dr. Lyman hesitates to date the youth&rsquo;s madness from any period before the close of 1919.
-He talked freely with his family&mdash;though his mother was not particularly pleased to own an ancestor like Curwen&mdash;and with the officials of the various museums and libraries he visited.
+  In his first delvings there was not the slightest attempt at secrecy; so that even Dr. Lyman hesitates to date the youth's madness from any period before the close of 1919.
+He talked freely with his family--though his mother was not particularly pleased to own an ancestor like Curwen--and with the officials of the various museums and libraries he visited.
 In applying to private families for records thought to be in their possession he made no concealment of his object, and shared the somewhat amused scepticism with which the accounts of the old diarists and letter-writers were regarded.
 He often expressed a keen wonder as to what really